 The speed limit at the intersection is 25 miles per hour when children are present.
 However, police say that they are not sure how fast the driver was going.
 Police say that an investigation is ongoing, and the investigation will need to be completed before any charges are filed.
 Residents say that the intersection is particularly dangerous and that added protections are needed to prevent future accidents.

 A distracted driver who causes a car accident may be held financially liable for that accident.
 This may be true regardless of whether or not criminal charges are filed in the case.
 The driver who causes the accident may be required to pay for the injured party’s medical bills, long-term care costs and possible punitive damages.
-A personal injury attorney may be beneficial to anyone pursuing legal action against a negligent driver.
+A car accident lawyer may be beneficial to anyone pursuing legal action against a negligent driver.

 Source: KernGoldenEmpire.com, “Two students hit by car, one in coma”, October 16, 2014